pertrai1/professor-al-gorithm/README.md

 pinned: false
 ---

-# Professor Al Gorithm - Virtual Data Structure and Algorithm Tutor 🎓
+# Professor Al Gorithm - AI-Powered Algorithm Design Canvas Assistant 🎓

-This is based off of the Topcoder challenge - [Learn AI – Build and Deploy](https://www.topcoder.com/challenges/355a5497-71c3-4e3a-b200-f53d62564667?tab=details) and [Hugging Face MCP Course](https://huggingface.co/learn/mcp-course/unit0/introduction#welcome-to-the--model-context-protocol-mcp-course)
+An intelligent coding tutor that helps you work through **any** coding challenge using the [Algorithm Design Canvas](https://www.hiredintech.com/algorithms/algorithm-design-canvas/what-is-the-canvas/) methodology.
+Perfect for whiteboard interview preparation and algorithmic thinking development.

-Read the [Use Case](USE-CASE-DOCUMENT.md) document for a detailed overview of the project.
+## 🧠 **Key Features:**

-AI agent that helps guide you through solving a coding problem following the [Algorithm Design Canvas](https://www.hiredintech.com/algorithms/algorithm-design-canvas/what-is-the-canvas/).
-The professor will guide you through the steps to solve the problem as if you were doing a whiteboard coding interview.
-The steps taken will be based on:
+- **Universal Challenge Input**: Enter any coding challenge title and description

-- Constraints
+- **AI Pattern Detection**: Automatically analyzes your challenge and detects relevant algorithmic patterns
-- Ideas
+- **Context-Aware Guidance**: Provides personalized, phase-specific guidance based on detected patterns
-- Test Cases
+- **Educational Focus**: Teaches methodology and thinking process, not just solutions
-- Code
+- **4-Phase Canvas**: Structured approach: Constraints → Ideas → Tests → Code

-The professor will not supply you any code throughout the process.
-No matter what language you are using, the professor will guide you through the steps to solve the problem.
-The professor will not write any code for you, but will help you think through the problem and come up with a solution.
-Rather than give you the code, you will be taught how to write it yourself.
+The professor will guide you through problem-solving like a whiteboard interview but **never writes code for you** - instead, it teaches you how to think through problems systematically.

 ## Core Concept & Algorithm Design Canvas